Conceiva/MezzmoKodiPlugin/README.txt

 -  Added displaying bookmark position to music / audio information screen.
--  Added new functionality Mezzmo Mark Watched conext menu option for music / audio files which will update the Mezzmo database when clicked.
+-  Added new functionality Mezzmo Mark Watched context menu option for music / audio files which will update the Mezzmo database when clicked.
 This is the same feature which exists for video files except the Kodi database isn't updated since audio files